Kazakh-British Technical University

 Affordable and Clean Energy

-KBTU projects: hydrogen energy, application of decarbonization methods in the oil industry, solar and wind energy
+KBTU projects are within the following areas: hydrogen energy, application of decarbonization methods in the oil industry, solar and wind energy.

-Grant Partners: Total, Bureau of Green Technologies, Fraunhofer Institute (Germany), Schlumberger, Technical University of Munich (Germany).
+Potential Partners: Total, Bureau of Green Technologies, Technical University of Munich (Germany).

 Decent Economic Work and Economic Growth